svin24/svin24.github.io/content/blog/Mail-service-provider-recommendations.md

   tolerant of such outages - you don't have to worry about messages being lost if they were sent during an outage.
 Still, being unable to access your mail is a problem.
-- If you are on a trial account, they will put an advertisement into your email signature.
-I don't think that it's ever appropriate for a mail service provider to edit your outgoing emails for any reason, and certainly not to advertise.
+- ~~If you are on a trial account, they will put an advertisement into your email signature.
+I don't think that it's ever appropriate for a mail service provider to edit your outgoing emails for any reason, and certainly not to advertise.~~ Updated 2021-03-12: this is no longer the case.

 Full disclosure: SourceHut and Migadu agreed to a consulting arrangement to build their [new webmail system](https://git.sr.ht/~migadu/alps), which should